o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

    - Format the name and suffix, if any.

     - Call `EditorEntityAPIBus::Event(...)` and dispatch `EditorEntityAPIRequests::SetName` to set the name of `newEntityId` to `entityName`.

+3. Set the entity's scale.

+   - Get the value in the combo box by calling `currentText()`, and store it in `scale`.

+   - Set the entity's scale by calling `AZ::TransformBus::Event()`.
+Dispatch `SetLocalUniformScale` to set the scale of `newEntityId`.

 4. Add a Shape component to the entity.
 Call `EditorComponentAPIBus::Broadcast(...)` and dispatch `EditorComponentAPIRequests::AddComponentsOfType`, which adds the components from the provided list to `newEntityId`.